Moroccan Migration in Belgium

 Karim Ettourki is a consultant for the heritage of ethnic-cultural minorities at KADOC, the Documentation and Research Centre of KU Leuven, and staff member of Archiefbank Vlaanderen.

-Leen d’Haenens is full professor at the Faculty of Social Sciences, Institute for Media Studies (IMS), KU Leuven.
+Leen d’Haenens is professor in Communication Science at the Institute for Media Studies at the KU Leuven.
+Her research interests include digital media and youth, media, and ethnic minorities.

 Nadia Fadil is associate professor at the Interculturalism, Migration and Minorities Research Centre (IMMRC) at KU Leuven.